FCI-Tanta/Open-Source-Software/README.md

 | /= (Divide and Assigment)   | Assigns values from the current value of the left side operand *divided by* the right side operand to the left side operand (e.g. x /= 5, equivalent to x = x / 5)         |
 | %= (Modulus and Assigment)  | Assigns the *reminder* from the current value of the left side operand *divided by* the right side operand to the left side operand (e.g. x %= 5, equivalent to x = x % 5) |

+### Functions

-- Functions: a group of statements which can be called to accomplish a specific task.
+A function is a group of statements which can be called to accomplish a specific task.
 The function usually has the following criterias: -
     * NAME: a special name that we give to the function to call it with.
     * Return Value (Optional): a value that the function will give back after it finishes executions.
     * Parameters (Optional): a number of values that the function takes to be able to accomplish a specific task.